shorebirdtech/website/src/pages/jobs.md

 #### How you add value

-As one of our first engineer, you will wear many hats.
+As one of our first engineers, you will wear many hats.
 You will work with a diverse (and distributed) team of exceptional engineers (some who built Flutter or key parts of the Flutter ecosystem initially) to build the future of development for _any screen_ Most of our work will be _around_ Flutter, making